mathemb/GettingAndCleaningData/CodeBook.md

 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag
+---
+where '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-- Columns 36 to 69 represent the mean values of all the standard deviations of: tBodyAcc-XYZ          ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions) tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ
+- Columns 36 to 69 represent the mean values of all the standard deviations of:
+---
+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ